“What if you are meant

 I became an independent consultant, focusing in HR and Leadership Development program design and development and content writing.
 I intentionally redesigned my life, putting my wellbeing and family at the center in addition to my career.
 Early on, I focused on healing my relationship with work, unpacking what led me to get and stay burned out, living my values, and learning to more deeply trust in my inner wisdom.
 This inner work has allowed me to make more conscious choices going forward.

 It has taken diligent effort, networking, a growth mindset, trust, and ultimately putting in the time, to build what I envisioned.
 I can say with confidence now: it is possible.
 I found the fluidness of consulting empowering.
-Importantly, I have clients who welcome me as I am, based on the expertise and skills I bring, without needing to justify or adjust my work-hour requirements.
 In it, I have the authority to bring my professional vision to life, including: flexibility, autonomy, freedom, meaningful contribution, and improved work-life harmony.
+It turns out what matters to clients is the expertise, value and skills I bring.
+Not if I’m working 40+ hours per week.

 While consulting was clunky, financially unpredictable and an emotional rollercoaster at first, it has been beyond worth it for me.
 I still have stressful times, especially with added challenges of being a working parent to a toddler during the pandemic.
 Yet, on the whole, I am thriving more, feeling significantly less burned out.

 Now, I enjoy the work I do with clients I love, showing up responsively and present instead of reactively and frazzled.
+And guess what?
+I am still committed to my career and to multiple other aspects of my life.
 I make time daily for wellbeing practices in my life.
 I generally have time each week for activities that nourish me.
 I spend Fridays with my daughter, with her in preschool the other four days of the week.

 This ideal state happens when my daughter is healthy, when I haven’t overbooked myself or gotten off-track.
 During hectic work periods or times she is sick, it is survival mode.
 Doing the minimum to get by is the priority.
 What matters is I find my way back towards thriving.